Wednesday, October 19, 2022

 Organisational Skills and Japanese 5S

-I am a well organised person by birth.
+I am a well organized person by birth.

 I think I inherit this probably from my previous birth.